Oxford University Men's Basketball

-The Oxford University men's basketball team represents the University of Oxford in BUCS Midlands Division IA and competes in the NBL Division III South West.
-The team has won 20 National Championships, making it one of the most successful university basketball teams in the United Kingdom.
-The team is currently coached by Jamie Smith.
+The Oxford University men's basketball team represents the University of Oxford in the BUCS Basketball League and the National Basketball League (NBL).
+The team has won 19 National Championships, making it one of the most successful university basketball teams in the United Kingdom.
+The team is currently coached by Florin Roman.

 Basketball has a long history at Oxford.
-In 1893, the New York Times reported the earliest record of basketball being played at the university, only two years after the game's invention.
-The first known men's basketball team was selected in 1921, when it competed against the University of Cambridge in the inaugural Oxford-Cambridge Varsity Basketball Match.
+The earliest record of basketball being played at the university was in 1893, just two years after the game's invention.
+The first known men's inter-varsity basketball team was selected in 1921, when it competed against the University of Cambridge in the inaugural Oxford-Cambridge Inter-Varsity Basketball Match.

 The 1940s

 In 1947, Oxford assembled the first team of the post World War II era in response to an invitation from the Czechoslovakian National Team to play ahead of the 1948 Olympic Games.
-In January 1948, The Blues embarked on an eight-game tour of Czechoslovakia.
-The Czechoslovakian National Team beat Oxford 58-32 in the tour's opening game, but Oxford finished the trip with a 4-4 record.
+In January 1948, the Blues embarked on an eight-game tour of Czechoslovakia.
+The Czechoslovakian National Team beat Oxford 58–32 in the tour's opening game, but Oxford finished the trip with a 4–4 record.

-The first post World War II Varsity Game was held on June 11, 1949 at RAF Halton.
-Oxford dominated their rivals with a 47-11 victory.
+The first post World War II Varsity Game was held on June 11, 1949, at RAF Halton.
+Oxford dominated their rivals with a 47–11 victory.

 The 1950s

 In 1950, the A.B.B.A. selected the Oxford men's basketball team to play the London Latter Day Saints in a "curtain-raiser" match ahead of a Harlem Globetrotters fixture at the Empire Pool and Sports Arena, Wembley.
 Oxford's association with the Harlem Globetrotters would continue the following three years when the Oxford-Cambridge Inter-varsity Basketball Match was one of many rivalry games played before the Harlem Globetrotters games during their London tour.
 Oxford won each of those contests with as many as 10,000 fans in attendance.

 In 1951, basketball earned the distinction of being a Half-Blue sport at the University of Oxford.

-In 1956, a team captained by Fred Seigler that included future U.S. Senators Richard Lugar and Paul Sarbanes won the University's first ever A.B.B.A.
+In 1956, a team captained by Fred Seigler that included future U.S. Senators Richard Lugar and Paul Sarbanes won the university's first ever A.B.B.A.
 National Championship.